-The majority of states in the U.S. now have some kind of law regulating food-handlers and their handwashing practice, with New York and California gong so far as to mandate gloves for food handlers at all times.
+The majority of states in the U.S. now have some kind of law regulating food-handlers and their handwashing practice, with New York and California gong so far as to demand gloves for food handlers at all times.

 The conclusion of the experiment?
 Gloves frustrate food handlers, produce excess waste and negatively affect food safety operations.

 The problem lies in our handwashing culture as a whole, we all know washing our hands is important and yet we rarely pay it the same attention we might give other everyday tasks like shaving or parking the car.
-But with 97% of Americans not washing their hands correctly we clearly need a better solution that limits the prevalence of human error.
+But with 97% of Americans not washing their hands correctly we clearly need a better solution that limits the many opportunities of human error.
 Gloves are not the answer.
 It is bad for the environment, business operations, kitchen habits, and can negatively affect quality of food (like sushi).

 PathSpot’s hand scanner detects signs of foodborne illness and is one technological solution tackling handwashing efficacy and compliance.
 By introducing hand scanners in their stores, restaurant owners can provide their teams with a live handwashing check that validates whether washed hands are free of foodborne illness.
-PathSpot also collects data on handwashing habits that can empower team members and restaurant owners to work together to close the gaps in their handwashing habits.
-PathSpot’s hand scanners can help you strengthen your team’s culture around handwashing.
+PathSpot also collects data on handwashing habits that can empower team members and restaurant owners to work together and close the gaps in their handwashing habits.
+PathSpot’s hand scanners can help you strengthen your team’s compliance and culture around handwashing.